Amazon HQ2: Cancellation of New York portion

-On February 14, 2019, Amazon announced that it would cancel the planned Long Island City location due to opposition.
-The company also said that it would continue developing the Crystal City and Nashville locations.
+In February 2019, Amazon canceled the planned Long Island City location due to opposition; however, it continued with the Crystal City and Nashville locations.
 Bill de Blasio and Cuomo were "blindsided" by Amazon's decision when informed by Amazon VP Jay Carney.
-New York governor Andrew Cuomo blamed Democrats in the New York State Senate for the cancellation, and New York City mayor de Blasio said that Amazon "threw away that opportunity," by making the announcement.
-In response, Ocasio-Cortez stated: "If we were willing to give away $3 billion for this deal, we could invest $3 billion in our district ourselves if we want to.
-We could hire more teachers, we can fix our subways, we can put a lot of people to work for that money if we wanted to."
+New York governor Andrew Cuomo blamed the New York State Democratic Committee of the New York State Senate for the cancellation.
+Ocasio-Cortez stated that the funds offered to Amazon would be better used to hire more teachers, fix subways, and put a lot of people to work.
 Activist organizations such as Open New York also argued that, in Amazon's absence, the original plans to build 6,000 homes should be re-adopted.

 In the weeks following Amazon's decision, Governor Cuomo phoned multiple Amazon executives and even Jeff Bezos, personally asking them to reconsider and guaranteeing them "support".
-The Partnership for New York City placed an open letter in The New York Times stating that Cuomo "will take personal responsibility for the project's state approval."
-The letter is signed by Hakeem Jeffries, Carolyn Maloney, Andrew D. Hamilton, David M. Solomon, David N. Dinkins, and Ajay Banga, among others.
+The Partnership for New York City placed an open letter in The New York Times stating that Cuomo "will take personal responsibility for the project's state approval" with the letter signed by Hakeem Jeffries, Carolyn Maloney, Andrew D. Hamilton, David M. Solomon, David N. Dinkins, and Ajay Banga, among others.

-According to an interview with CNBC, Amazon's vice president of public policy Brian Huseman denied that politics rather than logistics were a factor in Amazon choosing to cancel its New York location.
+Amazon denied that politics rather than logistics were a factor in Amazon choosing to cancel its New York location.

-Despite cancelling the Long Island City location, in December 2019, Amazon announced that it had signed a new lease for 335,000 sqft of space in the Hudson Yards neighborhood to accommodate 1,500 employees.
+Despite cancelling the Long Island City location, in December 2019, Amazon signed a new lease for 335,000 sqft of space in the Hudson Yards neighborhood to accommodate 1,500 employees.
 The company already had 3,500 tech employees in the New York City area.

 In February 2019, Cuomo called the cancellation the "greatest tragedy" he had seen during his tenure as governor of New York.